hiromis/notes/Lesson1.md

 Pet dataset is going to ask us to distinguish between 37 different categories of dog breed and cat breed.
 So that's really hard.
 In fact, every course until this one, we've used a different dataset which is one where you just have to decide if something is a dog or a cat.
 So you've got a 50-50 chance right away and dogs and cats look really different.
 Or else lots of dog breeds and cat breeds look pretty much the same.

 So why have we changed the dataset?
-We've got to the point now where deep learning os so fast and so easy that the dogs versus cats problem which a few years ago was considered extremely difficult ~80% accuracy was the state of the art, it's now too easy.
+We've got to the point now where deep learning is so fast and so easy that the dogs versus cats problem which a few years ago was considered extremely difficult ~80% accuracy was the state of the art, it's now too easy.
 Our models were basically getting everything right all the time without any tuning and so there weren't really a lot of opportunities for me to show you how to do more sophisticated stuff.
 So we've picked a harder problem this year.